 Acceptance is not easy.
 Sometimes it takes moments of physical or emotional stress to force us to let down our guard and reach that state where we can fully experience all that is happening around and inside us and to just say yes to all of it.

-A funny thing happens when we allow ourselves to accept everything: we get a glimpse completeness.
+A funny thing happens when we allow ourselves to accept everything: we get a glimpse of completeness.
 At last, after feeling so torn and tattered we can feel whole again.
-If we could just accept everything as it is, how different would we view our lives?
+If we could just accept everything as it is, how differently would we view our lives?

 Based on a journal entry from 2.23.15